 Plant Peonies in Your Flower Garden This Fall

 Have you ever seen peonies in full bloom?
 If you have, it’s hard to forget the large, beautiful blooms that decorate the spring landscape.
-So, why are we talking about peonies now, when spring is long past and fall is on it’s way?
+So, why are we talking about peonies now, when spring is long past and fall is on its way?
 The reason is that fall is the best time to plant peonies.

 Peonies come in many different colors, shapes and varieties.
 In fact, the only flower color that you won’t find in peonies is blue.
-Peonies are a great choice for those who live in zones 3 – 8, where winters are cold enough to help promote bud formation.
-Although peonies look like they would be hard to grow, they aren’t at all and make a great choice for the beginner to experienced flower gardener.
+Peonies are a great choice for those who live in zones 3 to 8, where winters are cold enough to help promote bud formation.
+Although peonies look like they would be hard to grow, they aren’t at all.
+These easy-to-grow plants make a great choice for anyone, from beginners to more experienced flower gardeners.
 Once planted, peonies can live with little care for up to 100 years.
 Learn all about peony meaning, symbolism and history.

 If you are tired of envying your neighbor’s flowering peonies each spring, how about planting your own this fall?
 Are you ready?
 Let’s get started:

-3. Hole – Dig a hole that is approximately 2 feet deep and wide.
+Dig a hole that is approximately 2 feet deep and wide.
 Amend the existing soil with compost to improve drainage, add nutrients and microorganisms.
 A good rule of thumb is to add 1 part compost to 1 part existing soil and mix together.
 For best results, add phosphorus or a granular all-purpose fertilizer to the compost/soil mixture (bone meal is a good source of phosphorus).
 After mixing the compost and fertilizer with the existing soil, fill the hole back up and tamp it down to remove air pockets.